phamcongthuy/challenge/_connect/la-forward.md

   be a go-to source for people around the region and across sectors.
 The LA Forward model of civic media and organizing will become a template for bringing together and engaging people in other regions and cities.
-category_metrics: >-
+category_metrics:
-  ['Government responsiveness to residents’ needs', 'Residential segregation', 'Voting rates']
+  - Government responsiveness to residents’ needs
+  - Residential segregation
+  - Voting rates
+category_other:
-category_other: '[''LA is the healthiest place to LIVE'']'
+  - LA is the healthiest place to LIVE
-unique_identifier: vol43i1d
 category: connect
 uri: /connect/la-forward/
 order: 9
 project_image: /assets/images/connect/la-forward.jpg
-project_proposal_impact: []

 ---